-Programs offered through the Student Engagement and other units focus on education, wellness, prevention and personal choice.
+Programs offered through Enrollment Management and Student Experience and other units focus on education, wellness, prevention and personal choice.
 Workshops and seminars are provided within the residence halls, as a part of First Week, during National Collegiate Alcohol Awareness Week, and Drug Awareness Week, through Greek organizations and throughout the year on an ad hoc basis.

-How The College Views Alcohol And Drug Abuse
+How The College Views Alcohol and Drug Abuse